zhangzheheng12345/Lightest/README.md

 ![build_pass](https://img.shields.io/badge/build-passing-green.svg)
 ![MIT_licensed](https://img.shields.io/badge/license-MIT-blue.svg)

-**Lightest**, the name of the project, means it provides an extremely light but meanwhile strong C++ unit test framework.
+An extremely light but meanwhile strong C++ unit test framework.
+You should read its name as Ligh-test, with test stressed, which stands for some of its main features.
 It's headed-only, and also quite flexible and customizable.

 The core library file is `/include/lightest/lightest.h`.
 Extensions will be provided in the future.